'McHale's Navy' yes-man actor Bob Hastings dies

-LOS ANGELES (Reuters) - Veteran Hollywood actor Bob Hastings, best-remembered as a bootlicking lieutenant in the 1960s television World War Two comedy “McHale’s Navy,” has died at the age of 89.
+LOS ANGELES, July 2 (Reuters) - Veteran Hollywood actor Bob Hastings, best-remembered as a bootlicking lieutenant in the 1960s television World War Two comedy “McHale’s Navy,” has died at the age of 89.

 Hastings died at his home in Burbank, California, on Monday after a lengthy battle with prostate cancer, granddaughter Allison Knowles said.